 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Pharmacy Aides in California is $29,970 annually, or $14.41 hourly.
-The median wage for Pharmacy Aides in San Diego County is $27,543 annually, or $13.24 hourly.
+The median wage in 2016 for Pharmacy Aides in California was $29,970 annually, or $14.41 hourly.
+The median wage for Pharmacy Aides in San Diego County was $27,543 annually, or $13.24 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary among employers and generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.